 13:20Copy video clip URL A policeman directs his coworkers to “get up here and form your skirmish line”, as the protestors look on and then attempt to breach the skirmish line.
 One young man is physically dragged away and put into a police van, still clutching a beverage.

 14:32Copy video clip URL White protesters are repeatedly directed back to the sidewalk, and off the street itself.
-Several more young men are put into the police van, limply stating, “wait a minute man, this is freedom of speech, man”.
+Several more young men are put into the police van, limply stating, “wait a minute man, this is freedom of speech, man.”
+A man is pictured wearing a McDonald’s t-shirt.

 15:35Copy video clip URL Women photograph and observe the protest from the steps of a porch.

 15:38Copy video clip URL As further protestors are directed off the streets and and contained by the police, several pre-teenage boys and young men exclaim, “they suck!” and other hateful slurs.
-The protestors are seen aggravating and harassing passers-by in cars.
+The protestors are seen aggravating and harassing passers-by in cars in front of a White Castle.

 16:38Copy video clip URL A black woman waves silently from the window of her car, and is met with screaming and further harassment.

-17:46Copy video clip URL Collin is seen inside, emphasizing “that it was a bloodless victory”, such that the protest can be categorised as peaceful by the press, and the law.
+17:46Copy video clip URL Collin is seen inside, emphasizing “that it was a bloodless victory,” such that the protest can be categorized as peaceful by the press, and the law.
 He takes the occasional cash donation.

 18:13Copy video clip URL A man displays both sides of his white supremacist captioned shirt for the camera, surrounded by several men and women.
 He animates the crowd into laughs and further slurs.